KANUSHREYA/Lang_AI/README.md

 # Lang_AI
-Any book written in Hindi English Sanskrit or any other language using AI any question can be answered
+AI-powered platform answers questions about any book in multiple languages, using semantic search and NLP for accurate responses.